 About House of Khadi

-We only use the very finest khadi selected from a handful of small rural villages of West Bengal that we have personally visited and selected.
+We only use the very finest khadi personally selected from a handful of small villages in West Bengal.
 The cotton is grown on the village outskirts and then received by the first home in the village where it is transformed into khadi thread.
 The next house spools the thread, the following house spins the cloth with traditional wheels and weaving machines and so on from house to house until in the last our khadi shirt fabric emerges, fully finished.
-The entire process involves the whole village community, creating a strong sense of satisfaction and pride in the exquisite hand-made garment just as the Mahatma Gandhi (who revived the process in reaction to industrialisation) envisioned as he led India toward Independence after The Second World War.
+The entire process involves the whole village community, creating a strong sense of satisfaction and pride in the exquisite hand-made garment just as Gandhi envisioned as he led India toward independence.

-This is the essence of 'slow fashion'.
-It takes at least 3 months from harvest to fabric completion for enough khadi for 500 shirts.
-With time, patience and many skilled hands, the end result is a heavenly, high quality and visibly fine, soft and luxurious 100% cotton fabric described by legendary 12th Century adventurer Marco Polo as 'finer than the spider's web'.
+Khadi embodies the essence of 'slow fashion'.
+It takes at least 3 months from harvest to fabric completion for enough for 500 shirts.
+With time, patience and many skilled hands, the end result is a heavenly, high quality and visibly fine, soft and luxurious cotton fabric described by legendary 12th Century adventurer Marco Polo as 'finer than the spider's web'.